 EBITDA.
-The enterprise value analysis is performed to determine the value of equity investments and to determine if debt investments are credit impaired.
-If debt investments are credit impaired, we will use the enterprise value analysis or a liquidation basis analysis to determine fair value.
+The enterprise value analysis is performed to determine the value of equity investments and to determine if debt investments are credit impaired, we will use the enterprise value analysis or a liquidation basis analysis to determine fair value.
 For debt investments that are not determined to be credit impaired, we use a market interest rate yield analysis to determine fair value.